 These small automotive tire type valves require the cap to be removed, and the center pin of the valve to be depressed as in a pneumatic tire.
-Always replace the metal cap and the outer cover.
+Always replace the cap.

 3.4 Hi-Pot Testing

 Hi-Pot testing is done to determine if there is a significant increase in current leakage in motor windings.
 High current leakage can, in most cases, indicate a breakdown in motor insulation resistance.